Vetspire/technical-interview-challenge/README.md

 ### BreedList
 Further Development:
   - Should support paging
+  - Needs some style work to handle images of different sizes
 ### Add a breed
 This is the biggest shortcut I took on the frontend.
 Handling file inputs in react requires creating a ref and doing some extra work with the File.
 Instead I just let it submit as a standard HTML form, letting the browser and Phoenix handle the complexity for me.
 Upgrading this to a real React implementation would be a top priority for continued development.

+On the backend this is protected by Basic Auth

 Further Development:
   - Handle file upload using JSON